Turn Your Creativity into a Career

 Art Studio Concentration

-The BA in Art - Art Studio Emphasis focuses study on the studio art disciplines with a solid foundation in creativity, problem-solving, critical thinking, and digital and traditional skillsets.
+The BA in Art - Art Studio Emphasis focuses study on the studio art disciplines with a solid foundation in creativity, problem-solving, critical thinking and digital and traditional skillsets.
 Students can concentrate in one or more areas, and with plenty of elective credits in the degree you can take classes in multiple areas or pursue a double major.
-This degree prepares student to graduate having completed a significant body of work and developed a portfolio to launch their career as an artist or gain acceptance to graduate level degree programs.
-You can choose a concentration in Ceramics, Drawing, Computer Graphics, Drawing, Painting, Photography, Printmaking or Sculpture.
+This degree prepares students to graduate having completed a significant body of work and developed a portfolio to launch their career as an artist or gain acceptance to graduate level degree programs.
+You can choose a concentration in Ceramics, Drawing, Computer Graphics, Painting, Photography, Printmaking or Sculpture.

 Art K-12 Teaching Concentration